 Upon heating, Salt becomes kinetically more active.
-This crushed, micro-sized super dried salt is dispersible in the air and possess significant potential of absorbing/ removing allergens, toxins and foreign substances throughout your respiratory tract along with that it can even reduce inflammation or widen the airway passages.
+This crushed, micro-sized super dried salt is dispersible in the air and possesses the significant potential of absorbing/ removing allergens, toxins, and foreign substances throughout your respiratory tract along with that it can even reduce inflammation or widen the airway passages.

 - How does Salt Therapy work?

 Sodium chloride is crushed to 1-5µm size by halogenerators, producing dry salt aerosol.
 The halogenerator is fitted on the outside wall of the room.
 Within the 45 minutes spent in the salt room, this fine aerosol can penetrate even the alveoli and other small parts of the respiratory tract, hence dissolving bacteria and pollutants also expelling mucous and open constricted airways.

 - How many sessions/times a week is recommended?

 The regular incidence of halotherapy is particularly ideal and most effective.
 Consistency and frequency is the key to getting optimum benefits of this cure.
 3- 4 visits per week provide great benefits for people with chronic issues.
 Those who are looking to incorporate Salt Therapy into their regular wellness routine would benefit from a weekly session.
 Halotherapy is safe to use on a daily basis if desired.

 - What should be worn when receiving (Halotherapy) salt therapy?

 This natural remedy is without any side-effects and prefers your comfort, so relax best in loose clothing.
 However, in the case of skin ailment such wear something that exposes more skin.
 The salt in the air will not harm or be noticeable on your clothes.
 In terms of shoe coverings, there is no compulsion just come in clean socks or go barefoot.